bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

 Installation is a perfunctory first step.
-You'll need to download django-filer (preferably by adding it to your project's pip requirements file).
-You should install easy-thumbnails, too.
+You'll need to download django-filer (preferably by adding it to your project's pip requirements file) along with easy-thumbnails, which filer uses to show, well, thumbnails of your images.

 {% highlight bash %}
 pip install easy_thumbnails django-filer